erjosito/azure-networking-lab/README.md

 **Step 2.** After verifying the public IP address assigned to the first VM in vnet1 (called &#39;myVnet1-vm1-pip&#39;, go back to the your list of IP addresses), connect to it using the credentials that you specified when deploying the template, and verify that you don’t have connectivity to the VM in vnet2.
 You can open an SSH session from the Linux bash shell in Windows (the red, circular icon in your taskbar), or you can use Putty (pre-installed in the Lab VM, you should have a link on your task bar).
 The following screenshots show you how to open Putty and use it to connect to a remote system over SSH:

-**Note:** please note the IP address for your VM will be unique, you can get the IP address assigned to "myVnet1-vm1-pip" with the command "az network public-ip list -o table".
+**Note:** please note the IP address for your VM will be unique, you can get the IP address assigned to `myVnet1-vm1-pip` with the command `az network public-ip list -o table`.
 Type it in the "Host Name (or IP address)" text box in the dialog window above, and then click on "Open".

 The username and password were specified at creation time (that long command that invoked the ARM template).
 If you did not change the parameters, the username is &#39;lab-user&#39; and the password &#39;Microsoft123!&#39; (without the quotes).